Early Childhood Education (ECE)

-- Convening regular meetings of the Jewish Early Childhood Network (JECN).
+- Convening regular meetings of the Jewish Early Childhood Professional Network (JECPN).
 The network, comprised of ECE directors, gathers to share resources, explore trends and innovations in ECE and advocates for ECE and its practitioners.

 - Piloting the Jewish Resource Specialist Initiative (JRS) in 5 Jewish Early Childhood Education programs.
-(See blow for deyails.)
+(See below for details.)

 - Providing quality professional development opportunities, both local and national.
 ECE educators have participated in the Paradigm Project and Boulder Journey School Conferences, and the Reggio Through a Jewish Lens Seminar, subsidized generously through CAJE’s community funding.